cloudmesh/cloudmesh-manual/docs/_sources/jupyter/index.rst.txt

    pip install jupyter

-To start a notebuk use the regular jupyter command
+To start a notebook use the regular jupyter command

 .. code:: bash

    jupyter notebook

-Now select under `new` the name of the notbook you like to create, and make sure you use python 3.
+Now select under `new` the name of the notebook you like to create and make sure you use python 3.
 As cloudmesh provides an API it is very easy to integrate it into jupyter.
 The following image shows how easy it is

 .. image:: images/jupyter.png

-However, naturally we can also use build in fetuares of jupyter such as running shell commands with
+However, naturally, we can also use build-in features of jupyter such as running shell commands with

 .. code:: bash